KevinZhang19870314/neat/README.md

 neat - **N**odejs + **E**xpress + **A**pollo server + **T**ype-graphql

-A nodejs server app integrate with express, type-graphql, apollo server and gorest open api.
+A nodejs server app demo integrate with express, type-graphql, apollo server and gorest open api.

 ### 1. Go to gorest sign in page to get a token: https://gorest.co.in/user/login.html;
 ### 2. Paste token to index.ts Context.token property;